Pitayan/gatsby-theme-pitayan/packages/www/content/posts/styleguide/index.md

 ---
 title: The Style Guide for Gatsby-theme-pitayan
-date: "2021-07-31"
+date: 2022-04-06
 author:
   - Yanze Dai
   - Tide Dai
 categories:
   - styleguide
   - design
-description: "The style guide for a Gatsby blog"
+description: This article will introduce the design style of the Gatsby blog
 hero: images/demo_1.jpg
 slug: posts/styleguide
 keywords: a, b, c